-Ferdinand K. Constantino, Filipino, 61, has been a Director of the Company since May 10, 2012 and is the Chairman of the Company's Executive Compensation Committee and a Member of the Company's Executive Committee and Audit Committee.
-He holds, among others, the following positions: Senior Vice President, Chief Finance Officer and Treasurer of San Miguel Corporation; Director of San Miguel Corporation, San Miguel Brewery Inc., San Miguel Yamamura Packaging Corporation, Magnolia, Inc., San Miguel Global Power Corp. and Bank of Commerce; and President of Anchor Insurance Brokerage Corporation.
+Ferdinand K. Constantino, Filipino, 62, has been a Director of the Company since May 10, 2012 and is the Chairman of the Company's Executive Compensation Committee and a Member of the Company's Executive Committee and Audit Committee.
+He holds, among others, the following positions: Senior Vice-President, Chief Finance Officer and Treasurer of San Miguel Corporation; Director of San Miguel Corporation, San Miguel Brewery Inc., San Miguel Yamamura Packaging Corporation, Magnolia, Inc., San Miguel Global Power Corp. and Bank of Commerce; and President of Anchor Insurance Brokerage Corporation.
 Mr. Constantino previously served as Chief Finance Officer of San Miguel Brewery Inc. (2007-2009); Chief Finance Officer of Manila Electric Company (February 2009- May 2009); Director of San Miguel Pure Foods Company, Inc. (2008-2009) and San Miguel Properties, Inc. (2001-2009); and has held directorships in various subsidiaries of San Miguel Corporation during the last five years.
-He holds a degree in AB Economics from the University of the Philippines and completed academic requirements for an MA Economics degree.
+He holds a degree in AB Economics from the University of the Philippines and completed academic requirements for an MA Economics degree in the same university.
+He also took a strategic Finance Course in IMD-Lausanne, Switzerland.

-Angelina S. Gutierrez, Filipino,75, is an Independent Director of the Company since May 10, 2012 and is a Member of the Company's Audit Committee and Nomination and Hearing Committee.
-She is currently the Dean of the Graduate School of Law of Pamantasan ng Lunsod ng Maynila.
-She has served the judiciary in various capacities, as Judge of the Metropolitan Trial Court of Manila, Branch 19, Judge of the Regional Trial Court of Manila, Branch 37, Justice of the Court of Appeals and Associate Justice of the Supreme Court (December 2000-February 2008).
-She is a graduate of the University of Sto.
+Angelina S. Gutierrez, Filipino, 76, is an Independent Director of the Company since May 10, 2012 and is a Member of the Company's Audit Committee and Nomination and Hearing Committee.
+At present, she is the Chairman of the Board of Directors of Aliw Broadcasting Corporation and an Independent Director of Philippine Polypropelene, Inc. and San Miguel Pure Foods Company, Inc. She is also the current Dean of the Graduate School of Law of Pamantasan ng Lunsod ng Maynila.
+She has served the judiciary in various capacities, as Judge of the Metropolitan Trial Court of Manila, Branch 19, Judge of the Regional Trial Court of Manila, Branch 37, Justice of the Court of Appeals and Associate Justice of the Supreme Court.
+She obtained her law degree from the University of Sto.
 Tomas and has attended legal and judicial courses abroad: Harvard Law School, University of Texas, University of Nevada and University of Southern California.